 “The metaphysician believes that he travels in territory in which truth and falsehood are at stake.
 In reality, however, he has not asserted anything, but only expressed something, like an artist.
 [But] Lyrical poets … do not try to refute in their poem the statements in a poem by some other lyrical poet.”

-And I think the implication of egotism in Heidegger is right.
-Heidegger takes himself to be getting at something of crucial importance.
-His metaphysical picture is to give a foundation to sciences: “basic concepts determine the way in which we get an understanding beforehand of the area of subject-matter underlying all the objects a science takes as its theme, and all positive investigation is guided by this understanding”.
-Indeed, his metaphysics is meant to overturn wrong thinking generally; an incredible ambition.
-In a jarring passage in Being and Time he writes (my emphasis):
+And I think the implication of egotism in Heidegger—extreme egotism, even—is right.
+Heidegger relentlessly presents himself as getting at something of crucial importance.
+His metaphysical picture is to give a foundation to all sciences: “basic concepts determine the way in which we get an understanding beforehand of the area of subject-matter underlying all the objects a science takes as its theme, and all positive investigation is guided by this understanding”.
+(SZ ¶3) Indeed, his metaphysics is meant to overturn wrong thinking generally, and restore that which we have lost sight of.
+In a jarring passage in ‘Being and Time’ he writes (my emphasis):

 “It would be unintelligible for Being-in-the-world to remain totally veiled from view, especially since Dasein has at its disposal an understanding of its own Being, no matter how indefinitely this understanding may function.
 But no sooner was the ‘phenomenon of knowing the world’ grasped than it got interpreted in a ‘superficial’, formal manner.
 The evidence for this is the procedure (still customary today) of setting up knowing as a ‘relation between subject and Object’—a procedure in which there lurks as much ‘truth’ as vacuity.
 But subject and Object do not coincide with Dasein and the world.”
+(SZ ¶13)

 “Let us think for a while of a farmhouse in the Black Forest, which was built some two hundred years ago by the dwelling of peasants.
 Here the self-sufficiency of the power to let earth and heaven, divinities and mortals enter in simple oneness into things, ordered the house.
 It placed the farm on the wind-sheltered mountain slope looking south, among the meadows close to the spring.
 It gave it the wide overhanging shingle roof whose proper slope bears up under the burden of snow, and which, reaching deep down, shields the chambers against the storms of the long winter nights.
 It did not forget the altar corner behind the community table; it made room in its chamber for the hallowed places of childbed and the “tree of the dead”—for that is what they call a coffin there: the Totenbaum—and in this way it designed for the different generations under one roof the character of their journey through time.
-A craft which, itself sprung from dwelling, still uses its tools and frames as things, built the farmhouse.”
+A craft which, itself sprung from dwelling, still uses its tools and frames as things, built the farmhouse.” (‘Building, Dwelling, Thinking’ (1951))

 “Our reference to the Black Forest farm in no way means that we should or could go back to building such houses; rather, it illustrates by a dwelling that has been, how it was able to build.”